herzweite/herzweite.github.io/zur-person.md

 In the last couple of years I completed the training for resilience coach at Institut for Bildungscoaching in Leipzig and the training for hospice volunteer with Hospiz-Verein Leipzig.

+In my coaching and training activities, beside my academic and professional background, I draw also from my meditation practice as well as from personal experiences with the disruptions life brings us.